fonfalleh/playin/Plan.md

   - extract metadata from formats
   - derived metadata, highest-lowest note etc.
   - way to "run passes" (such as for deriving metadata or analyzing something) on different parts

+# 2025-02-24

+Added lyrics in musescore example to see how they looked in musicxml.

+Thinking of how to search for lyrics and show which measure.
+Perhaps both keep plaintext lyrics and do some best effort to search in s-plit wo-rds, etc.